0-SOUCIS/KAWAKI-BUG-BOT/README.md

  npm start

-`Please PREXZY BUG BOT is for scammers only.
+`Please KAWAKI BUG BOT is for scammers only.
 Don't use it to harm innocent people`

 ## Contributions

-Contributions to PREXZY BUG BOT are welcome!
+Contributions to KAWAKI BUG BOT are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request. <br>

    thanks to these people ;